Medical Reserve Corps

 We will be exceptional leaders and partners as we engage and inspire others to achieve safe, healthy communities and a sustainable environment.

 Minnesota Responds is a web-based system, administered by the Minnesota Department of Health, which is used by local units to register, credential, track, and communicate with volunteers interested in assisting with health-related activities and emergency readiness.
-It is a partnership that integrates local, regional, and statewide volunteer programs to assist our public health and healthcare systems during a disaster.

 Volunteer Emergency Response Roles